 - Physical symptoms such as headaches, muscle tension, or gastrointestinal issues

-- Reduced motivation or interest in academic pursuits
+- Reduced motivation or interest in online academic pursuits

 - Decreased self-esteem or feelings of inadequacy